The rise of oil, supported by “OPEC +” and eye markets on jobs

 Expectations are that it may strengthen as the Bank of Japan keeps interest rates too low to kick-start the economy, while analysts have said an intervention to support the yen is unlikely as the effects will be short.

-The dollar’s rally added downward pressure on oil, which is priced in dollars, while demand hopes were hit hard on Thursday by news that China has effectively shut down about 20 million people in Chengdu to combat the coronavirus outbreak.
+The dollar’s rally added downward pressure on oil, which is priced in dollars, while demand hopes were hit hard on Thursday by news that China has effectively shut down regarding 20 million people in Chengdu to combat the coronavirus outbreak.

 The closure of the tech manufacturing hub follows a similar shutdown in Shanghai, which sent shock waves through the economy and dashed hopes of recovery in the world’s second-largest economy.